crosswalk-project/crosswalk-website/public/documentation/windows/build_crosswalk_for_windows.md

 # Building Crosswalk For Windows

-1. Download and install [Microsoft Visual Studio 2013](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
-We do not support Visual Studio 2015 at the moment.
+1. Download and install [Microsoft Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
+If you are building a Crosswalk version before 21 Microsoft Visual Studio 2013 is required.

 2. Install Git For Windows from http://git-scm.com/download/win and make sure it’s added to your PATH.
 Edit environment variables for your account.
 In the Windows Start menu, search for "Environment variables".
 Alternatively, click on the System icon in the Control Panel; then go to Advanced system settings and click the Environment Variables button.
 You should see this dialog box: